-I love garlic bread, I love cheese, I love herbs, this Easy Cheesy Garlic Pull-Apart Bread is a marriage made in heaven!
+I love garlic bread, I love cheese, I love herbs, this Cheese Stuffed Pull Apart Bread is a marriage made in heaven!
 There is something comforting about eating bread and gooey melted cheese.

-After making Easy Cheesy Garlic Pull-Apart Bread, you will never look at store-bought garlic bread the same way again.
+After making Cheesy Pull Apart Bread, you will never look at store-bought garlic bread the same way again.
+This Cheesy Garlic Bread that the whole family will fight over!
 Bon Appetit! Приятного аппетита!

 - ½ cup of butter